This is where you can find answers to the most frequently asked questions.

 Question: Is guidance on the new regulation available from any official sources?

-Answer: Yes, the European Commission has published a Fact sheet for Manufacturers of medical devices and a Step by step implementation model.
-The Competent Authorities for Medical Devices (CAMD) have also published a Frequently Asked Questions specifically on the transitional arrangements MDD to MDR.
+Answer: Yes, the European Commission has published a Fact sheet for Manufacturers of medical devices, a Step by step implementation model and an Exhaustive list of requirements for manufacturers of medical devices.

 Help from the industry